Stock Checker

 Force feedback is the term given to the forces that the racing wheel generates.
 These are created to simulate the real forces that you’d feel in a real-world car.
 Force feedback will send forces from the motor inside the wheel base to the steering wheel.

-It can generate a huge range of forces, from road surface bumps through to the weight of your car as you steer at speed.
+It can generate a huge range of forces, from road surface bumps to the weight of your car as you steer at speed.
 Good force feedback is one of the most important parts of a racing wheel.
 It will dictate how much information you receive from your steering wheel, and how strong and detailed that information is.

 The more force feedback detail that you feel, the better you will be able to react to what is happening in-game.